 The novel coronavirus COVID-19 outbreak and pandemic has severely impacted the entire world, directly and indirectly.
 This means seemingly infinite new topics of research have emerged, in addition to obvious issues such as vaccines, social disobedience, and economic recovery.
-Quantitative and qualitative research is needed.
+More rapid forms of publication have expanded.
+And quantitative research and qualitative research are continually needed.

 Much changed because of the pandemic.
 At the time of writing, almost every country has recorded cases of COVID-19, and its total number of cases soars deep into the millions.
 And those are just the ones that have been tested.
 The real number could be tenfold.